 Bee aware: wild bees in the UK

 When you think about bees, bumblebees are probably what buzzes to mind.
 But did you know there are actually 24 species of bumblebee in the UK?
-And as for solitary bees, there are over 200 species of these pollinators in the UK.
+And as for solitary bees, we have over 200 species of these pollinators.
 Here are just a few of the wild bees you might encounter in your garden:

 Incredibly crafty, these bees cut little circles out of plants and glue them together with their sticky saliva to create miniature nests in which they lay their eggs.
 Look out for the characteristic holes in garden leaves, especially roses.
 This bee can be seen from April to August and like the red mason bee, only eats pollen and nectar.